NotJustin/SkillAutoBalance/README.md

 [TeamChange Unlimited by Sheepdude](https://forums.alliedmods.net/showthread.php?p=1877187)<br>

 ### Changelog
+3.0.1 - Changed sorting method when sorting by gameME or RankMe.
+Using gameME or RankMe, get client's skill rather than their rank.
+This way, I can sort all of the score types in the same way.

 3.0.0 - I've been making lots of minor changes to this plugin over the last month.
 In general, it consists of function optimization, improving code readability, adding some features and trying out various solutions to the bug I've been trying to fix for awhile now (see Bugs section).

 You can see old changelog(s) at the alliedmodders thread.